santiment/academy/src/docs/metrics/nvt/index.md

 ## SanAPI

-- NVT using 1-day Circulation is available under the `nvt` name.
+- `nvt` - NVT using 1 day Circulation.
+Computed with daily frequency.
+- `nvt_5min` - Same as `nvt`, but computed with 5-minute frequency.
-- NVT using Transaction volume is available under the `nvt_transaction_volume` name.
+- `nvt_transaction_volume` - NVT using Transaction Volume.
+Computed with daily frequency.

 ```graphql
 {